pcabrales/prototwin-pet/README.md

 - You only need to load `HEAD_AND_NECK.mat` in MatRad, which is included in the `phantoms` folder of the `matRad-master`.

 #### Option B: Use External Data
-The data should contain the CT and RTSTRUCTs with the OAR and target tumor volumes in DICOM format In our study, we selected patient HN-CHUM-018 from the [Head-Neck-PET-CT dataset](https://www.cancerimagingarchive.net/collection/head-neck-pet-ct/), which is available to the public but requires registration and approval.
+The data should contain the CT and RTSTRUCTs with the OAR and target tumor volumes in DICOM format.
+In our study, we selected patient HN-CHUM-018 from the [Head-Neck-PET-CT dataset](https://www.cancerimagingarchive.net/collection/head-neck-pet-ct/), which is available to the public but requires registration and approval.
 -  `INFOclinical_HN_Version2_30may2018.xlsx` file is used to select the patient.
 - `metadata.csv` to find the CT and RTSTRUCT files.
-- In a single folder, place the CT (`dcm` files for each axial slice) and RTSTRUCT (single `dcm` file) for MatRad processing.
-In this case: `/path/to/HeadPlans/HN-CHUM-018/data/matRad-HN-CHUM-018`.
+- In a single folder, place the CT (`dcm` files for each axial slice) and RTSTRUCTs (single `dcm` file) for MatRad processing.
+An example folder path is `/path/to/HeadPlans/HN-CHUM-018/data/matRad-HN-CHUM-018`.
 Also, move the `CT` folder with the  `dcm` slices to `/path/to/HeadPlans/HN-CHUM-018/data/CT`.
 - Run `matRadGUI` in MATLAB and click "Load DICOM" in the Workflow box (top left).
-Select the directory with the click on the patient ID.
+Select the directory by clicking on the patient ID.
 - Save the .mat file by clicking "Import".
 Save it to `/path/to/matRad-master/phantoms/HN-CHUM-018.mat`.

 ### Step 1: MatRad for Treatment Planning 🎛️
-- After installing matRad, copy the provided `generate_dataset/matRad_head_protons_prototwin_pet.m` file to the MatRad base directory and run it.
-This is basically the same example as provided in the `/matRad/examples/matRad_example5_protons.m` script, which you can find directly [here](https://github.com/e0404/matRad/blob/master/examples/matRad_example5_protons.m), but with the code to save the output parameters for the Monte Carlo simulation and the optimization angles for the article's HN-CHUM-018 patient.
+After installing matRad, copy the provided `generate_dataset/matRad_head_protons_prototwin_pet.m` file to the MatRad base directory and run it.
+This is basically the same example as provided in the `/matRad/examples/matRad_example5_protons.m` script, which you can find directly [here](https://github.com/e0404/matRad/blob/master/examples/matRad_example5_protons.m), but with the code to save the output parameters for the Monte Carlo simulation and the optimization angles for the patient.

 ### Step 2: Generate Dataset 🛠️
 Run the dataset generation script, changing the `USER-DEFINED PR0TOTWIN-PET PARAMETERS` inside the script as needed: